 00:37:32 problems which will be what we call jobs as opposed to watching their handheld devices which is not a job

-00:37:39 and making things even worse right when I was going to make it worse
+00:37:39 or making things even worse. right.
+Well I don't know if it's going to make it worse

-00:37:42 but it's a little bit of drawing a blank card is this is not about talking George about the problems in the world I
+00:37:42 but it's a little bit of drawing a blank card. is this.
+We were talking George about the problems in the world and I

-00:37:48 want to ask you is not motivating your own research if you go into the lab and thinking about.
+00:37:48 want to ask you is that motivating your own research if you go into the lab are you thinking about.

-00:37:56 The cost and some of these big challenges it is a major motivation.
+00:37:56 Adressing some of these big challenges. it is a major motivation.

 00:38:00 And my argument for it is that my salary and the salary of my students is paid for by people who deliver the mail